 and Robert Viagas and Ernio Hernandez

-1949 Joshua Logan and Oscar Hammerstein II travel to the South Pacific.
-They based this musical's book on James Michener's "Tales of the South Pacific".
-Richard Rodgers composed the score to Hammerstein's lyrics.
-Mary Martin and Ezio Pinza will star for 1,925 performances.
+1949 Joshua Logan, Richard Rodgers and Oscar Hammerstein II travel to the South Pacific, as their new musical based on James Michener's "Tales of the South Pacific" opens on Broadway at the Majestic Theatre.
+Mary Martin and Ezio Pinza star.
+It will go on to win ten Tony Awards, the Pulitzer Prize for Drama, and run for 1,925 performances.

 1950 Walter Huston dies today in Hollywood, CA at age 66.
 Later known more for his film acting, Huston began his career on the stage in 1902.
 He appeared in Desire Under the Elms, Dodsworth, and Knickerbocker Holiday.
 His son John went on to be a successful movie director, and his granddaughter Angelica is an Academy Award-winning actress.